Aliases for TULP1 Gene

 This gene encodes a member of the tubby-like gene family (TULPs).
-Members of this family have been identified in plants, vertebrates, and invertebrates and encode proteins of unknown function.
+Members of this family have been identified in plants, vertebrates, and invertebrates.
 TULP proteins share a conserved C-terminal region of approximately 200 amino acid residues.
-Mutations in this gene may be associated with juvenile retinitis pigmentosa and Leber congenital amaurosis-15.
-Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2014]
+The protein encoded by this gene is thought to play a role in the physiology of photoreceptors.
+Mutations in this gene are associated with recessive juvenile retinitis pigmentosa and Leber congenital amaurosis-15. [provided by RefSeq, Nov 2016]

 GeneCards Summary for TULP1 Gene

 TULP1 (Tubby Like Protein 1) is a Protein Coding gene.
-Diseases associated with TULP1 include retinitis pigmentosa 14 and leber congenital amaurosis 15.
-GO annotations related to this gene include actin filament binding and G-protein coupled photoreceptor activity.
+Diseases associated with TULP1 include Leber Congenital Amaurosis 15 and Retinitis Pigmentosa 14.
+Gene Ontology (GO) annotations related to this gene include actin filament binding and G-protein coupled photoreceptor activity.
 An important paralog of this gene is TUB.